 - Atriums in East Hall

 Both atriums are located on the East side of the Building.
 The northern one is the Psychology atrium, and the southern one is the Math atrium.
 Both can be used by students of any major.

 Places to Heat up Food

-Dana Building (School of Natural Resources) has a small kitchen with two microwaves and a small sink that anyone can use.
+Dana Building (School for Environment and Sustainability) has a small kitchen with two microwaves and a small sink that anyone can use.
 The kitchen is just off of their atrium space on the first floor of the building.
 If you come into the building from the Diag side, go up the front steps and turn left after you enter, and then make an immediate right into the Atrium.
 The kitchen is on the left.

 The Ginsberg Center is located at the corner of Hill and East University, just behind the Ross School of Business.
 It has a microwave anyone can use, as well as lots of study space.
 Additionally, if you are part of a student group and looking for a space to meet, they do have rooms available to use.